Justin Bieber discography

-Bieber released his fifth studio album, Changes, on February 14, 2020.
-It debuted atop the US Billboard 200, selling 126,000 pure copies and moving a total of 231,000 equivalent album units.
-He became the youngest solo artist to achieve seven number-one albums in the US, breaking a 59-year-old record set by Elvis Presley.
-The album produced two top-5 singles: "Yummy", and "Intentions".
-The same year, Bieber released a collaboration with Ariana Grande titled "Stuck with U", which debuted atop the US Billboard Hot 100.
-Later that year, he released a collaboration with Shawn Mendes titled "Monster", which debuted at number eight on the US Billboard Hot 100.

-Bieber released his sixth studio album, Justice, on March 19, 2021.
-It debuted atop the US Billboard 200, moving a total of 154,000 album-equivalent units.
-Thus, he became the youngest soloist to have eight US number-one albums, breaking yet another chart record held by Elvis Presley since 1965.
-The album's fifth single, "Peaches", debuted at number one in the US, making Bieber the first male soloist in history to simultaneously debut a single and an album at number one in the US.
-"Holy", "Anyone", and "Ghost" also became US top-10 singles, while the Benny Blanco collaboration "Lonely" and "Hold On" became successful US top-20 singles.
-On April 4, 2021, Bieber released his second extended play, Freedom, a gospel-inspired EP released to celebrate Easter.
-Later that year, Bieber released a collaboration with the Kid Laroi titled "Stay", which topped charts in 24 countries, including the US where it became his eighth number-one single.
-Bieber then joined Wizkid on a remix of the latter's single, "Essence", which reached number nine on the US Billboard Hot 100.

-Bieber released his seventh studio album, Swag, on July 11, 2025.
-It debuted at number two on the US Billboard 200, moving a total of 163,000 album-equivalent units in its opening week.
-The album's lead single, "Daisies", debuted at number two on the US Billboard Hot 100.
-Swag also produced the US top-20 single "Yukon".
-Bieber released a reissued studio album titled Swag II as the deluxe edition of Swag on September 5, 2025.
+His fifth album, Changes (2020), debuted atop on the US Billboard 200, selling 126,000 copies and earning 231,000 units total equivalent album units.
+Bieber became the youngest solo artist with seven number-one albums in the US, breaking Elvis's 59-year record.
+The album featured two top-5 singles, Yummy", and "Intentions".
+He also released "Stuck with U" with Ariana Grande, debuting atop on the Billboard Hot 100, followed by "Monster" with Shawn Mendes, which debuted at number 8.
+His sixth studio album, Justice, released on March 19, 2021, debuted atop the US Billboard 200 with 154,000 album-equivalent units, making him the youngest soloist to have eight US number-one albums, surpassing yet another record held by Elvis Presley since 1965.
+The album's fifth single, "Peaches", also debuted at number one, making Bieber the first male soloist to debut both an album and a single at number one in the same week.
+Additionally, "Holy", "Anyone", and "Ghost" also reached US top 10.
+He released the gospel EP Freedom on April 4, 2021, and latter collaborated with the Kid Laroi, on "Stay", his eight US number-one.
+Bieber then joined Wizkid on a remix of the latter's single, "Essence", in which reached number nine on the US Billboard Hot 100.
+His seventh studio album, Swag, released on July 11, 2025, debuted at number two on the US Billboard 200 with 163,000 units in its opening week.
+The album's lead single, "Daisies", also debuted at number two on the Billboard Hot 100.
+His eight studio album, Swag II, followed on September 5, 2025.